Pro-Trump forums erupt with violent threats ahead of Wednesday’s rally against the 2020 election

 Of carrying guns in D.C., one poster in the thread wrote, “Yes, it’s illegal, but this is war and we’re clearly in a post-legal phase of our society.”
 Wrote another: “LIVE AS A FREE AMERICAN AND BRING YOUR ARMS!”

-More than half of the top 50 posts on thedonald.win’s homepage Monday related to the Jan.
-6 certification featured calls of violence within the top five comments, according to research by Advance Democracy, a group headed by former FBI analyst and Senate investigator Daniel J. Jones, who lead the review of the CIA’s torture program.
+More than half of the top 50 posts on thedonald.win’s homepage Monday related to Wednesday’s certification featured calls of violence within the top five comments, according to research by Advance Democracy, a group headed by former FBI analyst and Senate investigator Daniel J. Jones, who lead the review of the CIA’s torture program.

 In one thread promoted by moderators Tuesday morning, titled “GOOD LUCK PATRIOTS, THE EYES OF THE WORLD LOOK UPON YOU NOW!!!,” posters shared tactical guides on how to avoid police blockades and D.C. gun laws, including: “If you plan on carrying concealed, don’t tell anyone you have a gun.”
 One commenter responded, “We The People, will not tolerate a Steal.
 No retreat, No Surrender.
 Restore to my President what you stole or reap the consequences!!!”

-Moderators for TheDonald.win did not respond to requests for comment.
+Moderators for thedonald.win did not respond to requests for comment.

 D.C. is becoming a protest battleground.
 In a polarized nation, experts say that’s unlikely to change.